lukemarshall2222/CSci-5801-Assignment-Repo/Assignment_5/README.md

 # User Manual
 Change the current directory in your terminal to the one containing the project file.

+## Required Dependencies
+- Python 3.10 or higher
+- If you want to run the tests: Python libraries `pytest` and `pytestcov`.
+    - To install: `pip install pytest pytest-cov`

 ## System Execution

 - Enter the command awith argument `python rls_source.py` (possibly `python3 rls_source.py`)